markrai/nazr-frontend-web/README.md

 # Nazr Web v0.8.0

-a React based front-end for Nazr — a comprehensive photo/video management app.
+a React based front-end for Nazr - a comprehensive photo/video management app.
+The "Web" designation is used to differentiate it from the desktop version, currently in development.

 ## Prerequisites